Information Technology, Intelligent Transportation Systems, Operations Research, Transportation

 Modeling and simulation support for implementing a first-of-its-kind dynamic pricing algorithm for I-66 ITB

 For many years, I-66 inside-the-beltway (ITB) experienced extreme traffic congestion, especially during rush hours.
-To assess traffic congestion before implementing a solution, Weris used modeling and simulation to consider the entire I-66 ITB region, including regions adjacent to I-66 ITB.
-Once assessed, the challenge was to evaluate both the logic and effectiveness of a dynamic pricing algorithm for managing traffic on I-66 ITB in meeting performance targets while maximizing throughputs.
+To assess traffic congestion before implementing a solution, Weris used modeling and simulation to consider the entire I-66 ITB region, including areas adjacent to I-66 ITB.
+Once assessed, the challenge was to evaluate both the logic and efficacy of a dynamic pricing algorithm for managing traffic on I-66 ITB in meeting performance targets while maximizing throughputs.

 - Client: Virginia Department of Transportation (VDOT)

 - Data visualization

 Weris used full-demand and dynamic-traffic-assignment (DTA) modeling approaches to account for the dynamics of pricing or heterogeneity of traffic (e.g., in terms of time value); in addition, these approaches respect capacities on all parallel routes.
 Weris was able to draw conclusions regarding the impact of dynamic pricing on I-66 ITB and alternate routes.
 Weris also adopted a DTA-simulation approach that was applied to simulate a driver’s route choice in response to congestion and other costs.
 The simulation-based DTA model requires that drivers follow a stochastic-route or path-selection algorithm to adjust their travel paths within a network in response to changing traffic conditions and travel costs.

 Incorporate Value of Travel Time and Travel-Time Reliability